Installing Pytorch/Pytorch Lightning Using Conda

 , you will need to run module unload Python

 .
-If the output starts with the path to your Miniforge, you don't need to do anything else.
+If the output starts with the path to Miniforge, you don't need to do anything else.

 Note